smck83/qrcode-api/mimecast-qr-phishing-sim.md

 # Alternatives to hosting [qrcode-api](https://github.com/smck83/qrcode-api/)

 ## QuickChart
 QuickChart provides a publicly available GET endpoint that can receive a string and return a QR code (like qrcode-api).
-This could also be used, however unlike [qrcode-api](https://github.com/smck83/qrcode-api/) this API does not shorten URL's.
 The string length of `[rawlink]` is ~440 characters which will result in a very large QR code if not first shortened, but will still work.
-Documentation : https://quickchart.io/qr-code-api/
+Up from their FREE tier, is $40/month which includes URL shortening Documentation : https://quickchart.io/qr-code-api/

 #### QR Code Only